tqec/tqec/docs/contributor_guide.rst

 Once you think you have something that is ready for review or at least ready to be read by other people, you can
-`submit a pull request (PR) <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_ on the ``main`` branch of the QCHacker/tqec repository.
+`submit a pull request (PR) <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_ on the ``main`` branch of the tqec repository.
 In the PR message, try to provide as much information as possible to help other people understanding your code.

 5. Merge the PR